Where does Money to Everytown for Gun Safety Action Fund, Inc. Go?

 - Office: $1.7 million (4% of revenue)

 - Other (described as program services): $5.6 million (14% of revenue)

-In summation, Everytown advocates for common-sense laws that will help keep guns out of the hands of dangerous individuals, the organization is primarily engaged in political activities that shape the laws governing gun control.
+In summation, Everytown advocates for common-sense laws that will help keep guns out of the hands of dangerous individuals by engaging in political activities that shape the laws governing gun control.
 Hence, expenses are primarily allocated to people working with the political aspects of gun control including elections, ballots, initiatives, advertising, and grants.

 To read more about Everytown, go to the organization’s website: www.everytown.org.